meooow25/carrot/README.md

 # Carrot

-A Firefox extension for Codeforces that can
+A browser extension for [Codeforces](https://codeforces.com) that can
 - Calculate rating changes for a contest while it is running, based on the current standings.
 - Show the final rating changes for finished contests.